 - Uriah Hendricks was the Jewish merchant who started the family’s copper business in New York in 1764.

-- William Hendricks was the founder of the Hendricks political dynasty in Indiana in the early 19th
+- William Hendricks was the founder of the Hendricks political dynasty in Indiana in the early 19th century.

-singer and songwriter, widely considered one of the most influential electric guitarists in the history of popular music.
+- Jimi Hendrix was an American musician, singer and songwriter, widely considered one of the most influential electric guitarists in the history of popular music.

 Select Hendricks/Hendrick/Hendrix Numbers Today

 - 29,000 in America (most numerous in Texas)